jake-knerr/chess/README.md

 Fragments and extensions are both defined in the order they target HTML structure.

-States are defined below fragments and extensions.
+Extensions are defined below fragments and above states.

 ```html
 <div class="parent">